demisto/content/Packs/RSAEncryptionTools/README.md

-This pack uses RSA keys in order to let you encrypt and decrypt both text and files.
+This pack uses RSA keys to enable you to encrypt and decrypt both text and files.

 ##### What does this pack do?
-- Encrypt and Decrypt text.
+- Encrypt and decrypt text.
-- Encrypt and Decrypt files.
+- Encrypt and decrypt files.